Savoxero/GolangLearningLog/Logs/week3.md

   Booleans, strings, int8 to 64 and the difference between the bytes they use up for memory efficeiency.
 - variable bytes like strings use 1 byte per character. bool are fixed types declared by the system. int depends on the system architecture.
 32 bit = 4 bytes, 64 bit = 8 bytes. so like int8 number: 122=1byte. unsigned integers being more efficient for memory 0-255=1byte. negative numbers aren't in the scope of uint types.
 Still fuzzy about calculating the memory usage of variables like inside a function or structs.
 - constants and how theyre unchangeable values. u cannot overwrite them by any means, u can only declare them once. useful for values that are set in stone. u can also fuse constants together they don't work quite the same as variables.
+- deffer staement, delays the function call as the last thing to be executed before the function ends. uses the Lito principle, last in first. first in last. there are some very complex use cases and tricks.
+Scared to explore it for now.
+- ive learned about functions like anonymous functions they don't have a name and are used for short term cases usually inside another function, using functions as values, passing functions as arguments to other functions. ignoring return values with \_.

 ### concepts: